 - Small group discussion: Students are broken into groups and are asked to answer some discussion questions.
 As with the large group, they are often asked to post something original and then respond to other students.

-With these last two assignments, you should monitor the discussion posts (at least once per day) during the assignment and ensure everyone is staying on track and using netiquette, but please don’t stop there.
+With these last two graded discussions, you should monitor the discussion posts (at least once per day) during the assignment and ensure everyone is staying on track and using netiquette, but please don’t stop there.
 Remember, students do not know whether you are reading the discussions and whether they are on the right track unless you post comments; they want to know what you think, they want your insight on their discussions, and they want you to guide their conversations.

 Feedback from our students indicates that, more than anything, they want instructors to engage with them in the discussions.
 Suggestions include strategies such as: